.Post updated in 2018.

 A note about purchasing the UBP as part of a promotion: Currently if you book the package as part of a promotion in the UK then you do not have to pay an extra 18% gratuity on the drinks package.
 However, if you book the package from the US you have to pay for the gratuities.

 Norwegian sky: “Effective 4/22/15, guests booked on Norwegian Sky for 2016 sailings and beyond will receive: unlimited soda and juice, designated spirits, cocktails, wines by the glass, bottled and draft beer.”
 The same rules apply but it effectively is just a ‘free bar’ ship, there is also no $15 limit for drinks as all drinks are displayed on an ‘all inclusive’ menu with no prices.

 Despite these exceptions, I would still wholeheartedly recommend the ultimate beverage package.
 Especially if you’re including it in part of a promotion.
 As the package is meant to be $79 a day (plus gratuities).
 So you really do have to drink a lot to get your moneys worth if you’re purchasing it as an extra and not as part of a promotion.
 If you do purchase the package make sure to try the raspberry mojito in the mojito bar.
 It is absolutely amazing!

 My favourite drinks:

 - Mango meltdown slushy!
 This was served at the bars on the decks and was so so so yummy.
 It is refreshing and perfect for a sunny day.
 (I think I’d still drink it even if it was cold though!)

 - Raspberry Mojitos – I definitely had too many of these…

-- Angry orchard cider.
-I’ve never had this brand before but it was a yummy apply cider.
+- Angry Orchard cider.
+I’ve never had this brand before but it was a yummy apple cider.
 Can’t go wrong there.
-It sometimes came in a can and sometimes a bottle depending where I got it from.
+It sometimes came in a can and sometimes a bottle depending on where I got it from.